Getting to Know Dimensional Fund Advisors: Part I

 Dimensional’s Roots: A Brief History of Active vs. Passive Investing

 Once upon a time in the 1960s, University of Chicago Professor Eugene Fama formed the Efficient Market Hypothesis (EMH), for which he recently received his 2013 Nobel Prize.
 He later became a board member at Dimensional and continued to work alongside a Who’s Who list of financial economists who have collectively contributed to our understanding of efficient capital markets.
-Here’s a timeline of some of the milestones achieved along the way.

 Before EMH, it was commonly assumed that the best way to make money in the markets was to find and profit from pricing errors.
 This required investors to consistently pick future winning securities, or move in and out of rising/falling markets at just the right times.
 This became known as “active management.”
 It required ongoing, active decisions that were correct often enough and profitably enough to overcome the variety of expenses involved.